pseudomuto/pseudomuto.github.io-source/content/blog/2018-01-clean-sql-transactions-in-golang.md

 For example, a function like `FetchJSON(url string, params ...interface{}) error` can be used to set open/request timeouts and handle any application specific errors in the same way everywhere.
 Then you just call this method whenever you need to fetch some JSON.

+Managing db transactions seems to fit this case well.

 **Not all "errors" are covered**